arindamukawlas/ayu-zen-browser/README.md

 # Ayu

-Ayu Colorscheme for Zen Browser
+Ayu Dark Colorscheme for Zen Browser
+(PRs for Ayu Light and Mirage ports would be noice)

 Find the profile-root by visiting about:profiles